Election 2020: Labour ups top tax rate for high-earners - Grant Robertson

+Labour leader Jacinda Ardern says her party's new top tax rate is "best for New Zealand," and is the right thing to do during these times.

-Labour is promising a new top tax rate of 39 per cent for people earning more than $180,000 a year – a tax which will only affect 2 per cent of New Zealanders.
+This comes after her party promised a new top tax rate of 39 per cent for people earning more than $180,000 a year.

-The Prime Minister is speaking to reporters in Whakatane after the announcement.
+That tax would only affect 2 per cent of New Zealanders, Labour's finance spokesman said this morning.

 Read More